 Julia Lawrence died in September of 1927.
 After her death, Bishop Lawrence retained his homes in Boston, Bar Harbor, and Readville.
 Bishop Henry Knox Sherrill, in William Lawrence: Later Years of a Happy Life, notes: “At one time he had considered making 122 Commonwealth Avenue, his Boston home, into apartments, but finally decided to keep the house as a family center.
 Miss Mary Cunningham, Mrs. Lawrence’s niece, ‘Polly,’ came to live with him in the winter, an arrangement which brought great happiness to both of them.”

 In 1929, he agreed to have an elevator installed at 122 Commonwealth.
 He distained using it until the mid-1930s, however.
-According to Cleveland Amory’s The Proper Bostonians, the “Bishop liked to move right along, even up stairs, and it took an attack of whooping cough, at the age of eighty-five — of which a friend recalled that it ‘delighted’ him to be the oldest person on record to have the disease — to make him use the elevator his family had installed in his four-story home” (Amory’s anecdote implies the elevator ran between all floors; however, the Boston permit records indicate that it was installed only between the first and second stories).
+According to Cleveland Amory’s The Proper Bostonians, the “Bishop liked to move right along, even up stairs, and it took an attack of whooping cough, at the age of eighty-five — of which a friend recalled that it ‘delighted’ him to be the oldest person on record to have the disease — to make him use the elevator his family had installed in his four-story home” (Amory’s anecdote implies the elevator ran between all floors; however, the Boston permit records indicate that it was installed only to the second floor).

 In September of 1952, they applied for (and subsequently received) permission to renovate the garage, which was described as being a brick structure 20 feet wide by 20 feet deep by one story high (but presumably the same structure as the larger garage described in earlier permits granted to Bishop Lawrence).

-In December of 1953, Drs.
-Consales and Keane sold the house to National Realty Co., Inc., which sold the house one month later to Richard Earl Schroeder and his wife, Mary (Lima) Schroeder.
-Richard Schroeder was an electrical engineer, a loss prevention engineer for the American Mutual Liability Insurance Company, and, from the mid-1950s, a lawyer specializing in product liability.
+On January 15, 1954, 122 Commonwealth was purchased from National Realty by Richard Earl Schroeder and his wife, Mary (Lima) Schroeder.
+Richard Schroeder was an electrical engineer, a loss prevention engineer with the American Mutual Liability Insurance Company, and, from the mid-1950s, a lawyer specializing in product liability.

 In June of 1961, the trust applied for (and subsequently received) permission to convert the property into a school.

-It remained Bay State College in 2017.
+122 Commonwealth remained Bay State College in 2018.